Meaning of presumptive taxation scheme

-Section 44AD, 44ADA and 44AE of the Income Tax Act provides a presumptive taxation scheme, which is intended to reduce the compliance burden of small businessmen and relieve them from the requirement of maintaining books of account.
+Meaning and intention Section 44AD, 44ADA and 44AE of the Income Tax Act provides a tax on presumptive basis scheme, which is intended to reduce the compliance burden of small businessmen and relieve them from the requirement of maintaining books of account.
 Under the said scheme, the eligible assessee opting for the scheme shall declare income at a prescribed rate and, is in turn, relieved from the tedious job of maintaining books of account and getting the accounts audited.

 The presumptive taxation scheme under section 44AD covers all small businesses (resident individuals, HUFs and partnership firm, not LLPs, except the business of plying, hiring and leasing goods carriages covered under section 44AE) with total turnover of upto Two Crore Rupees (the earlier limit was 1 Crore- upto A.Y.
 16-17)

 Key Features Under this scheme, income is computed on presumptive basis.
 Till the A.Y.
 16-17, the prescribed rate of income for all classes of assesses, opting for this scheme was 8%.However, in order to promote digitalization, w.e.f.
 A.Y.
 17-18, an extra advantage has been provided to assessees receiving whole of their sale proceeds through account payee cheque or an account payee bank draft or use of electronic clearing system through a bank account, wherein the deemed income of such assesses shall be at the rate of 6%, instead of the usual 8%.